 The boy looked like he had chicken pox, mosquito bites peppering his neck, lower legs, arms.
 The wife wasn’t much better.
 Our summer camp in the Tetons had become a nightmare, trying to hide from the ravenous horde, crouching over our campfire hoping the smoke would protect us.
 It didn’t.
 That was last summer.
 So when I got a chance to test out the Thermacell Radius Zone Mosquito Repellent, I jumped at it.
 We planned a lakeside backpacking trip and left behind all other no-see-um goos.
 Either this would work or I’d hear about it from my itchy family for weeks.

 Plus it weighs 7 ounces.
 7. That’s less than a respectable-sized container of mosquito spray.
-The size of the Thermacell Radius Zone is about the same as a solar recharger so you put in the refill, slide the operating button to lock, and boom, you’ve got a super mosquito shield fitting comfortably in the pack.
-It’s also airplane safe so if you’ve got upcoming trips to warm climates – Africa, definitely Brazil, South America in general – this is a no-brainer in your checked luggage.
-My only advice is to bring a recharger.
-And if you’ll be traveling for any serious amount of time, bring a few refills.
+The size of the Thermacell Radius Zone is about the same as a solar recharger so you put in the refill, slide the operating button to lock, and boom, you’ve got a compact and powerful mosquito shield fitting comfortably in the pack.

 What can be Fixed?